philpagel/debian-headless/readme.md

 headless installation image building.
 I mostly documented it for myself but maybe it's useful for someone out there.

-I have tested this with debian 9.5 (aka stretch) on a amd64 machine.
+I have tested this with debian 9.5 (aka stretch) on an amd64 machine.
 I think this should work with other versions (probably also ubuntu) and architectures but that is untested.
 If you have tested this please let me know and/or contribute code.